-Artistic Director, Ballet West
+Artistic Director, Ballet West & Ballet West Academy

-Under Sklute’s leadership Ballet West has toured extensively, appearing twice at Washington DC’s Kennedy Center for the Performing Arts (2008 Ballet Across America – Serenade, and nine performances of The Nutcracker in 2012); twice at New York City Center’s Fall for Dance Festival (Les Biches, 2009; Grand Pas Paquita, 2012); and twice at the Chicago Dancing Festival (Serenade 2010; Sinfonietta 2011).
-In the past five years, the company has also appeared at Wolf Trap National Park for the Performing Arts in 2011, The Laguna Dance Festival in 2010, and in Las Vegas with Nevada Ballet Theater in both 2010 (Sinfonietta) and 2012 (Jewels in collaboration with NBT and PNB).
-In 2009, Ballet West graced the cover of Dance Magazine for the first time in 25 years.
-Since 2007, the company has garnered numerous reviews and articles in such publications as The New York Times, The Washington Post, Dance Magazine, Ballet Review, and Pointe to name a few.
-In 2012 Ballet West was the subject of the BBC Worldwide Production’s docu-drama television series Breaking Pointe which aired on The CW channel.
+Under Sklute’s leadership BW has toured extensively, appearing three times at Washington DC’s Kennedy Center for the Performing Arts (2008 Ballet Across America – Serenade, and two week-long runs of The Nutcracker in 2012 and 2014); a 2013 engagement at Chicago’s famed Auditorium Theater with his The Sleeping Beauty and a mixed repertory program; twice at New York City Center’s Fall for Dance Festival (Les Biches, 2009; Grand Pas Paquita, 2012); and twice at the Chicago Dancing Festival (Serenade 2010; Sinfonietta 2011).
+In the past five years, the company has also appeared at Wolf Trap National Park for the Performing Arts in 2011; The Laguna Dance Festival in 2010; Las Vegas with Nevada Ballet Theater in both 2010 (Sinfonietta) and 2012 (Jewels in collaboration with NBT and PNB); and Aspen, CO., New York, NY, Victoria BC and Dallas Texas all during the 2014/15 season.

-Passionate about dance education and the development of young dancers, Sklute actively oversees Ballet West’s Academy, teaching regularly and developing and focusing its syllabus with the Academy faculty.
-Sklute is also a guest teacher and coach for dance programs and workshops worldwide, including Brigham Young University, Jacob’s Pillow Dance Festival, The Ballet Academy of Texas, The Berlin State Ballet School, The Joffrey Ballet Schools in New York and Los Angeles, The Southwest Regional Ballet Festival, The University of Cincinnati, and the Utah Regional Ballet.
-He also acts as adjunct professor for the University of Utah’s Ballet Department.
+Passionate about dance education and the development of young dancers, Sklute actively oversees Ballet West’s Academy, teaching regularly and developing and guiding its syllabus and programs with the Academy faculty.
+Sklute is also a guest teacher and coach for dance programs and workshops worldwide, including Brigham Young University, Jacob’s Pillow Dance Festival, The Berlin State Ballet School, The Joffrey Ballet Schools in New York, Los Angeles, and San Francisco, The Southwest Regional Ballet Festival, and The University of Cincinnati, to name a few.
+He is an adjunct professor for the University of Utah’s Ballet Department.

 A native of Berkeley, California, Sklute began dancing at the age of 16.
 His early training was at the Oakland Ballet and San Francisco Ballet schools.
 After only two years of formal study he joined The Joffrey II Dancers (The Joffrey’s apprentice company).
 Two years later he was asked to join The Joffrey Ballet.
-Sklute was one of the last two artists personally chosen by Robert Joffrey.
+Sklute was one of the last two artists chosen personally by Robert Joffrey.